Synteraction-Lab/heads-up-multitasker/README.md

 ## Installation
 - Just copy the repo to your local machine.
 - If you want to train the model, GPU is needed.
 If you want to use my pre-trained model, good luck!
-Because models are dependent on hardware, I trained models on two different machines, one cannot run on the other ...
+Since models are dependent on hardware, I trained models on two different machines, sadly one cannot run on the other ...
 - If you want to run codes on google cloud or any linux platform, remember to
   ```bash
   export MUJOCO_GL=egl